tanij/docs-exercises/book/exercises/48_exercise_path_planning_with_uncertainty.md

 #### Service
 The ```get_ground_type``` service can be called to return the ground type on which a robot with a given position and radius would be.

+#### How is our Duckiebot movement encoded?

+When the `orientation_seq` message arrives, it contains a sequence of orientations in radians.
+We consider that our Duckiebot has a constant speed and cannot accelerate nor break.
+Therefore, at each time step, it will follow the orientation given by `orientation_seq`.
+Note that the Duckiebot cannot turn extremely fast.
+Therefore, we limit its orientation change at every time step: if the difference between the orientation command and the current orientation is bigger than the limit, the orientation change is set to the limit.

+#### How is the other Duckiebot movement working?

+The other Duckiebot is going straight forward.
+Remember: it is a truck and the sleepy driver does not touch the wheel.
+However, the driver plays with the accelerator and the breaks.
+We model this by drawing, at every time step, an acceleration from an uniform distribution.
+The truck is not unlimited though: it has a minimum and a maximal velocity, from which it cannot respectively break or accelerate anymore.

 ## Manager Node